khouilid/FlutterTemplateV1/create_feature/README.md

 ![alt text](https://miro.medium.com/v2/resize%3Afit%3A720/format%3Awebp/1%2AkOko60IS_A-C73hDLgFmIQ.png)

 The presentation layer typically contains the main screens of a module, such as profile_page.dart or settings_page.dart.
 These files are named after the module and end with **Page** to assist in routing within the application (e.g., ProfilePage, SettingsPage).
-At the top of these files, you’ll find the **@RoutePage()** annotation, which further aids in routing.
+At the top of these files, you’ll find the ** ** annotation, which further aids in routing.

 ### 2 Application Layer